 For some people, Hepatitis C is an acute, or short-term, illness but for others, it can become a long-term, chronic infection that can possibly lead to death.
 There is not vaccine for Hepatitis C, but it is treatable.

-To make an appointment for hepatitis immunization, call 970-879-1632 in Steamboat Springs or 970-824-8233 in Craig (same day appointments often are available).
-Costs vary.
-Please bring your Medicare, Medicaid, CHP+ (Child Health Plan Plus) or other insurance card to your appointment.
-If you do not have your insurance card, full payment will be required.
-Low cost hepatitis vaccine is available to individuals who don't have insurance.
+To make an appointment for hepatitis immunization or to talk to a doctor about your risk, call 970-879-1632 in Steamboat Springs or 970-824-8233 in Craig.
+Please bring your insurance card to your appointment.
+Low cost vaccines are available to individuals who don't have insurance.